HOME > COOKIES

-These cookies makes a great breakfast along a cup of warm milk.
-They also turn easily into a delicious dessert when served still warm with one scoop of vanilla ice-cream on the top.
-So yummy!
+These cookies with brownie-like centers can be ideal breakfast served with a cup of warm milk.
+Or can be easily turned into a dessert if served still warm with a scoop of vanilla ice-cream.

 For a crunchy version of these cookies, try our double chocolate cookies packed with toasted hazelnuts.

 This webpage contains affiliate links.
 Please read our disclosure policy.

 What you'll need for double chocolate spelt cookies

 These cookies are packed with wholesome ingredients making them super nutritious and delicious.
 They are not light cookies but rather dense and robust thanks to the blend of whole spelt flour and hazelnut flour.

 If you don't have one hand spelt flour, feel free to use regular plain flour.
 You can also swap hazelnut flour for hazelnut meal or just skip it and use only spelt flour.
 Each of these options will work fine - just cookies will have slightly different texture.

 Cookies are sweetened with dark muscovado sugar, which gives them slightly caramel taste and chewy texture once combined with the rest of ingredients.
 For chocolate chunks, use good quality chocolate with at least 55% cocoa and unsweetened cocoa powder to make these cookies super chocolatey.

 Making these cookies is a breeze once you have ready all the ingredients.
 You don't any special equipment - just a few mixing bowls and a balloon whisk.

 4 easy steps for making these chocolatey cookies: